Strychnine: Other treatments

-The Invisible Man (1897) Griffin, the protagonist, is a strychnine addict.

 Pharmacokinetics

 Absorption

 Strychnine may be introduced into the body orally, by inhalation, or by injection.
 It is a potently bitter substance, and in humans has been shown to activate bitter taste receptors TAS2R10 and TAS2R46.
 Strychnine is rapidly absorbed from the gastrointestinal tract.

 Distribution

 Strychnine is transported by plasma and red blood cells.
 Due to slight protein binding, strychnine leaves the bloodstream quickly and distributes to bodily tissues.
 Approximately 50% of the ingested dose can enter the tissues in 5 minutes.
 Also within a few minutes of ingestion, strychnine can be detected in the urine.
 Little difference was noted between oral and intramuscular administration of strychnine in a 4 mg dose.
 In persons killed by strychnine, the highest concentrations are found in the blood, liver, kidney and stomach wall.
 The usual fatal dose is 60–100 mg strychnine and is fatal after a period of 1–2 hours, though lethal doses vary depending on the individual.